IBM/cp4d-deployment/managed-openshift/aws/terraform/README.md

 terraform apply
 ```

+Note: Terraform version `0.15.0` or later are supported.

 ### Pricing Information for ROSA
 1. An hourly fee for the cluster would be $0.03/cluster/hour ($263/cluster/year)
 1. Pricing per worker node would be $0.171 per 4vCPU/hour for on-demand consumption (~$1498/node/year)